 Carefully remove the hot baking sheet from the oven.
 Place the asparagus and potatoes on the baking sheet, and drizzle with olive oil and sprinkle with the remaining 1/2 teaspoon of salt.
 Stir to coat with a wooden spoon or silicon spatula, arrange the potatoes to be cut-side down, and move the vegetables to the edges of the baking sheet.
 Place the salmon fillets on the center of the baking sheet, skin-side down (discard any remaining marinade in the container).

-Roast until the salmon is cooked through and flakes easily, 4 to 6 minutes for every 1/2-inch thickness of salmon; start checking after 10 minutes.
+Roast until the salmon is cooked through and flakes easily, 8 to 12 minutes.
 An instant-read thermometer into the middle of the thickest fillet should read 120°F to 130°F for medium-rare or 135°F to 145°F if you prefer it more well-done.
 Total cook time will depend on the thickness of salmon, based on the thickest part of the fillet.

 Storage: Leftovers can be stored in an airtight container in the refrigerator for up to 3 days.